Helping Individuals & Families

 Recognizing the cost and need of school supplies, Heidelberg UCC in Schwenksville researches the school supply lists of all local schools – and every grade – attended in its service area.
 Using donations from volunteers, civic organizations, churches, and retail stores, the food pantry offers school book bags filled with the items youth need, from writing utensils, folders, and flash drives, to hand sanitizer, tissue boxes, and binders.

-The Daily Bread Community Food Pantry offers free haircuts as stylists are available.
+The Daily Bread Community Food Pantry offers coupons for discounted haircuts.
 The food pantry is able to offer this free service because of the generosity of a local salon owner who volunteers at the pantry and recognizes the value a stylish haircut.

 Understanding the nutritional value of food selections and the benefits of meal planning is important for individuals and families.
 As a result, the Daily Bread Community Food Pantry has provided nutrition counseling once each month, as well as an assortment of recipes that can be made using ingredients obtained from the food pantry.